-Marriage seems wonderfully endearing to the single particular person who has never married, and possibly to the divorced person who hankers for something to arrest their longing for companionship or sexual release, but marriage for virtually all of us is very a tough operate at instances.
+Marriage would seem wonderfully endearing to the single particular person who has by no means married, and possibly to the divorced person who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for virtually all of us is fairly a challenging operate at occasions.
 (And I can say this even as a representative of my wife!).
-We carry so considerably of ourselves into our marriages – which is each a great and a negative point.
+We carry so much of ourselves into our marriages – which is both a good and a poor factor.

-We deliver in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not spend also a lot cash, not seek out to handle us, that they will want to devote time with us.
-We also carry in expectations of what our partners need to deliver to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn into aware due to our encroaching annoyance.
+We carry in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not spend also a lot income, not look for to management us, that they will want to devote time with us.
+We also deliver in expectations of what our partners need to deliver to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn out to be conscious due to our encroaching annoyance.